geospace-code/h5fortran/README.md

 * The first character of the filename should be a character, NOT whitespace to avoid file open/creation errors.
 * Polymorphic array rank is implemented.

-### h5fortran: missing Fortran datatypes
+### h5fortran: missing HDF5 features

 * arrays of rank > 7: prototyped in reader_nd.f90, writer_nd.f90.
 Fortran 2008 arrays are up to rank 15, but only recent compilers support.
 * complex64 / complex128: not natively handled in HDF5.
 There are performance impacts for compound datatypes.
 Many choose to write two datasets, one each for real and imaginary like `A_real` and `A_imag`
-* non-default character kind
+* non-default character kind -- we do pass-through UTF8
 * logical / boolean: not supported natively by HDF5. h5py implements as [enum](https://docs.h5py.org/en/stable/faq.html#what-datatypes-are-supported).
+* variable length dataset writing

+We didn't use `type(c_ptr)` and `c_loc()` internally for datasets as we observed problems when the actual argument is sliced on read/write.
+The current h5fortran impementation (Fortran `select type` for H5Dwrite/H5Dread) does work with sliced actual arguments.

 HDF5 Fortran 2003 [features](https://docs.hdfgroup.org/archive/support/HDF5/doc/fortran/NewFeatures_F2003.pdf)